seawids-team3/adtracking-fraud-detection/notebook/group_info.md

 We collaborate through a [ slack channel ](https://women-ds-seattle.slack.com/messages/GJEQ1A1B2/convo/GJEQ1A1B2-1557259959.001200/) and a [github page](https://github.com/seawids-team3).
 ## Members
-* Janet Carson: She is Metis alumni in data science.
+* **Janet Carson**: She is Metis alumni in data science.
 She has a master of science in computer science and a bachelor in mathematical science.

 LinkedIn: https://www.linkedin.com/in/carsondata/

 Github: https://github.com/j-carson

-* Leila Norouzi: She is Springboard alumni in data science.
+* **Leila Norouzi**: She is Springboard alumni in data science.
 She has a Ph.D. in Space physics, Master in physical oceanography and bachelor in applied physics.

 LinkedIn: https://www.linkedin.com/in/leila-norouzi/

 Github: https://github.com/leilanorouzi

-* Sonia Arora: She has master and bachelor degree in computer science.
+* **Sonia Arora**: She has master and bachelor degree in computer science.

 LinkedIn: https://www.linkedin.com/in/arora-sonia/